Podcast: Play in new window | Download (Duration: 32:26 — 37.1MB) | Embed

 Fast forward a decade.
 You’re still paying for your K&R, and now your company is facing a ransom demand…from faceless cyber criminals who have planted ransomware software on your network, locking down key IT assets and data.
 The question your board and executives are asking is obvious: does that K&R insurance also cover the cost of paying ransom to free encrypted data from the grasp of cyber criminals?

 One way insurance companies are responding is by improving their modeling of cyber risk.
-To understand more about how they’re doing that and how the output of those risk models might effect the kinds of cyber insurance that is offered to companies an area of expertise for our first guest: Thomas Harvey, a senior Product Manger at RMS.
+To understand more about how they’re doing that and how the output of those risk models might effect the kinds of cyber insurance that is offered to companies an area of expertise for our first guest: Thomas Harvey, a senior Product Manger at RMS, who I caught up with at the Cyber Risk Summit.

 In our first segment, we speak with Thomas about the fast growing silent cyber risk problem and the equally fast-evolving cyber security marketplace.
 We look at how insurers are using data analysis and sophisticated modeling to better understand their exposure to cyber risk, including the risk posed by the Internet of Things.